zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-udr/README.md

 # Helm Chart for OAI Unified Data Repository (UDR)

-The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10, 4.12 and 4.13.
-There are no special resource requirements for AUSF.
+The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10-4.16.
+There are no special resource requirements for this NF.

 # Disclaimer